ALCO-PoliTO/DinnerFor11/README.md

 # DinnerFor11

 DinnerFor11 proves that OP(3,3,5) has no solution.
 Despite the result is well known in literature, there is no proof other than a *self-referencing unpublished paper*.
+We quote the original source paper cited by most of the literature:

 *Of course, the ‘problem’ is to decide whether the above conjecture is true or false.
 (The first ‘exceptional case’, namely C(4,5)!=K(9), has been proven by several authors; in an unpublished paper [6] the author proved C(3,3,5)!=K(11) with the aid of a computer.)*
 **[6] W.L.
 Piotrowski, Untersuchungen iiber das Oberwolfacher Problem, 1979, manuscript**

 This repository is maintained by ALCO@Politecnico di Torino.
 TheObersolver is a pre-release software for solving the [Oberwolfach Problem](https://en.m.wikipedia.org/wiki/Oberwolfach_problem).